First-ever electric moped ride share coming to Brooklyn

-BROOKLYN, New York City (WABC) --A first-of-its-kind service is coming to New York City.
+BROOKLYN, New York City (WABC) --A first-of-its-kind service is coming to New York City, where ride sharing is all the rage.

+From ZipCars to CitiBikes to Lyft, there's now another way to get around town without owning a vehicle -- make way for electric mopeds.

 The company Revel Transit announced Monday that it plans to launch the first-ever shared electric moped service in the city.